 Twelfth Night was also the time for each household to conduct its ceremonial extinguishing of the Yule log.
 Charred remains from the hearth were scooped up and kept for use in kindling the coming year's Yule log.
 Storing the Yule log remains in one's home also was thought to protect the house from fire and lightning.

 Twelfth Night was a key feasting holiday in an era where food presentation itself was a primary entertainment.
-Affluent hostesses set tables with entrées and desserts created and displayed like sprawling works of edible art.
-The culinary exhibits were toured and touted like a gallery display before being consumed by the well-heeled guests.
+Affluent hostesses set tables with entres and desserts created and displayed

 In many ways, Twelfth Night and related Twelve Days customs were an annual catharsis of the community's social tensions, frustrations and anxieties.
 The public dancing, drinking and street foolery all openly and profusely mocked established authority and normal social controls.
 It was a time for letting loose that often caused its own kind of social friction.